 Transfer Credit Policy

-Students admitted to Regent Law may request that graduate level coursework completed at another accredited college or university be applied toward their degree at Regent University.
-Read our Law School Transfer Credit Policy.
+Students admitted to Regent Law may request that prior J.D. coursework from other law schools be applied to their J.D. degree at Regent University.
+Read our Transfer Credit Policy for more details.

 In addition to the program-specific requirements listed above, international applicants need to submit supplementary admission requirements.
 These requirements will change depending on several factors, such as citizenship and visa status.
 For more information, please visit our International Students Admissions page.

-A lawyer or other professional who would like to increase his or her knowledge in highly specialized and rapidly changing fields of law may apply to law school for admission as a non-degree student for a maximum of 18 credit hours.
+A lawyer or other professional who would like to increase his or her knowledge in highly specialized and rapidly changing fields of law may apply to law school for admission as a non-degree student.
+Non-degree students must demonstrate that they have the necessary prerequisites for the course they desire and have the permission of the course instructor before registering.
+Non-degree students are limited to a maximum of 18 credits.
+Non-degree students may not enroll in experiential courses such as practicum or internship.
+Applicants seeking non-degree status must meet the published entrance requirements and must submit the following in the application packet.

 One a case-by-case basis, a student may be granted a one-year deferment after being accepted to Regent Law.
 Learn more.

 Regent University and the School of Law are committed to recognizing and rewarding academic excellence.
-Regent Law awarded more than $3.5 million in scholarships and grants to the Fall 2016/Spring 2017 student body.
-In recent years, more than 95 percent of our JD students have received assistance through some form of financial aid.
+Regent Law awarded more than $5.3 million in scholarships and grants to the 2018-2019 student body.
+In recent years, more than 95 percent of our J.D. students have received assistance through some form of financial aid.
 Regent Law students typically finance their law school education through a combination of personal and family resources, income from employment, educational loans, grants, and scholarship assistance.
 Additionally, some students secure on-campus graduate assistant positions to supplement their income.
+Access Law Financial Aid PDF.

 Regent University has many forms of financial aid available* including scholarships, grants, tuition discounts for military and participation in the federal student loan program.
 Visit the university’s Financial Aid website for information regarding these opportunities.